featherblacker/wy_grocerydelivery/README.md

 ## Project Analysis

 The grocery delivery project technically consists of three parts: front-end website, back-end server and database.
-For the back-end development and database setup, a great team done these and wrote Restful API document for the front-end, which is helpful.
+For the back-end development and database setup, a great team done these and wrote Restful API documents for the front-end, which is helpful.
 By checking the API document, I can easily transfer these get and post requests.
 The front-end part is built with ReactJS library, which is a pretty popular way to deal with client service.
 The building of front-end would follow the UI/UX design rules.
 The user should feel comfortable and enjoyment when using services.